-S tudent
+Student

 Student Name

 Student #

 Phone number where you can be reached during your internship

-Emergency Contact Person (name, relationship and phone number) 0:1-14
+Emergency Contact Person (name, relationship and phone number)

-2 Site/Agen cy Supervisor
+Site/Agency Supervisor

 Supervisor Name

 Job Title

 NCTRC Certification Number and expiration date

-I have been certified for over a year NO I h have been certified for over a year. ave not been certified for over a year (thus not able t vision for the student).
+I have been certified for over a year YES I have been certified for over a year.
+NO I have not been certified for over a year (thus not able to give supervision for the student).

 Organization Name

 Organization Address

 Work Phone Number

 Work Fax Number

 Email Address

-sed and approved by the student, the agency rnship prior to the completion of this agreement.
-December 13th, 2024 Internship End Date
+ust be discussed and approved by the student, the agency for of the internship prior to the completion of this agreement.
+December 18th, 2025 Internship End Date

 Student's Signature Date

 Agency/Site Supervisor's Signature Date

-Academic Supervisor's Signature Date
+Academic Supervisor's Signature